-- 63. The solicitor and the barrister may agree such additions to the Combar/CLLS terms as they wish. - 64.
-The Combar/CLLS terms anticipate 2 specific areas in respect of which the barrister and solicitor may wish to make specific provision. - a) First, they may agree that the barrister will maintain minimum insurance cover in a particular sum.
-This will be a matter for specific negotiation between the solicitor and the barrister. - b) Secondly, they may agree to limit the barrister's liability to a particular sum, chosen by reference to the circumstances of the case and the level of insurance cover reasonably available to the barrister. - 65.
+- 69. The solicitor and the barrister may agree such additions to the Combar/CLLS terms as they wish. - 70.
+The Combar/CLLS terms anticipate 6 specific areas in respect of which the barrister and solicitor may wish to make specific provision. - a) First, limitation of liability arising solely under contract.
+If no figure is inserted, the limit is £100,000.
+Barristers should be aware they will not be covered by BMIF for sums greater than £100,000. - b) Secondly, they may agree that the barrister will maintain minimum insurance cover in a particular sum.
+This will be a matter for specific negotiation between the solicitor and the barrister. - c) Thirdly, they may agree to limit the barrister's liability to a particular sum, chosen by reference to the circumstances of the case and the level of insurance cover reasonably available to the barrister. - d) Fourthly, they may agree that the solicitor it take money on account of fees. - e) Fifthly, they may agree that money is to be held on escrow by BARCO on account of fees. - f) Sixthly, they may agree that the barrister's work may be stored by the solicitor on a know-how database. - 71.
 The parties may, of course, agree any further terms appropriate for the particular case.

-5. REVIEW OF THE COMBAR/CLLS TERMS
+6. FURTHER REVIEWS OF THE COMBAR/CLLS TERMS

-- 66. Combar is not in a position to provide assistance to Combar members as to the appropriate terms to use for individual cases or to advise as to the meaning and effect of the Combar/CLLS terms. - 67.
+- 72. Combar is not in a position to provide assistance to Combar members as to the appropriate terms to use for individual cases or to advise as to the meaning and effect of the Combar/CLLS terms. - 73.
 However, Combar and CLLS will continue to keep the Combar/CLLS terms under review and Combar would welcome feedback from Combar members as to their use and operation in practice.
-Changes to the terms may become necessary, for example as a result of the approach of BMIF and changes to the Code.